- Alan Kirkup

-Alan Kirkup, one of the NCAA career coaching wins leaders and a former Manchester United FC player, will be patrolling the University of Florida sideline as an assistant coach for his seventh season in 2012.
+Alan Kirkup, one of the NCAA career coaching wins leaders and a former Manchester United FC player, will be patrolling the University of Florida sideline as an assistant coach for his ninth season in 2014.

 He began his coaching career as a graduate assistant for the men’s soccer team at Eastern Illinois, helping bring them to the 1981 NCAA semifinal round.
 Kirkup moved on to be an assistant coach for men’s soccer at Southern Methodist in Dallas, Texas, in 1985 and began to simultaneously work as the SMU women’s head coach in 1986.